-Entry requirements: prior knowledge of Spanish (GCSE level or Language Centre Spanish 1 or equivalent).
+- prior knowledge of Spanish (GCSE level or Language Centre Spanish 1 or equivalent).

-To enable students to develop competence in a range of language tasks performed in familiar work and social contexts.
+- to enable students to develop competence in a range of language tasks performed in familiar work and social contexts.

 30 CREDITS, also available for 24 CREDITS.

-Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
+Students are reminded that 1 credit = 10 hours of study, therefore for a 30 credit module, the minimum expected amount of study is 300 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
-Students can make use of Languages@Warwick (a virtual learning environment) to facilitate this.
+Students can make use of Moodle to facilitate this.

-Course Text-books (must be bought by student):
+Course Text-books (must be bought by student)

 By the end of the module, students should be able to:

-- apply a basic knowledge of grammar appropriate to the level
+- Apply a basic knowledge of grammar.

-- have insight into everyday life in the relevant countries
+- Gain insight into everyday life in the relevant countries.

 The syllabus will include the following: